 Upon request, City Councilmembers will be provided individual stationery and envelopes for use in communications reflecting their personal positions, not the position of the full Council.
+These communications d.
+Correspondence Responding to Proposed State or Federal Legislation

-These communications (including e-mail responses) will be prepared by and sent at the expense of individual Councilmembers.
+(including e-mail responses) will be prepared by and sent at the expense of individual Councilmembers.
 Council Members may utilize the City's outgoing mail service; however, postage will be at the Councilmember's expense.
 Personal correspondence to or from Councilmembers do not require listing on the City Council agenda.